 Every weekend there is a new story in the papers about the Nazis and the war effort.
 This is despite the war ending nearly 80 years ago!

 I understand it’s an important part of our history and one that we should be proud of as a nation.
 I studied history at university, I understand its significance and importance.

-However, it has developed into an obsession which has become unhealthy.
+However, it has developed into an obsession that has become unhealthy.
 This became evident during the Coronavirus pandemic when everything was referenced back to the war and the Blitz.

-I think this is what contributed towards the Brexit vote in the country.
-Eurosceptism has long been strong in the country.
+I think this is what contributed to the Brexit vote in the country.
+Euroscepticism has long been strong in the country.
 Primarily because of the view that we saved Europe in the war and that because of this we are somehow bigger and better than them.

 This forgets the fact that without American and Russian help, it’s likely Britain would not have lasted long in the fight against the Nazis.